-Impulsive adolescents more likely to drink heavilyJuly 3rd, 2013 in Addiction /
+Impulsive adolescents more likely to drink heavilyJuly 3, 2013 in Medicine & Health / Addiction

 (Medical Xpress)—Scientists at the University of Liverpool have shown that young people who show impulsive tendencies are more prone to drinking heavily at an early age.